developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 While DataWedge is running, it receives a system notification whenever a config file or Profile is placed in the `/autoimport` folder and follows the above procedure.

 **Notes**:
 * **Zebra strongly recommends that users be advised to exit DataWedge** before new config files are remotely deployed.
-Devices that do not show contents under the `/enterprise` folder user may have to programatically write files to `/enterprisereset` folder and to `/autoimport' folder.
+Devices that do not show contents under the `/enterprise` folder user may have to programmatically write files to `/enterprisereset` folder and to `/autoimport' folder.

 * DataWedge will attempt to consume any of the monitored “.db” files as soon the file name(s) appear in the `/autoimport' folder.
 Therefore, **it is possible for DataWedge to attempt to consume a file before it is completely written**.
 To avoid this condition, Zebra recommends initially storing the file with an alternate extension (i.e. ".tmp") and changing the extension to .db once writing is complete.
 See sample code, below.